 Graduate students of the GSAS have a vested interest in attending campus committee meetings, in order to keep the GSA informed of the activities of the college.
 Without representation, many of our accomplishments may go unnoticed.
 Committee positions are filled at the beginning of the school year with any willing graduate students.
 Any position not filled will be assigned to a member of the GSA Executive Committee, to insure there is representation from the GSAS on the committees.
 For more information or to volunteer for a campus committee please contact GSA co-chairs.

-Board of Trustees - 1 student: attend Executive Session of the Meeting of the Board and any Trustees Subcommittee meetings that pertain to the GSAS
+Board of Trustees: One student: attend Executive Session of the Meeting of the Board and any Trustees Subcommittee meetings that pertain to the GSAS.

-Graduate Council - 2 students one must be a member of the GSA Executive Committee so that there is direct communication between the GSA and the Graduate Council, the other student should be from a different field so that both the Arts and Sciences are represented.
+Graduate Council: Two students.
+One must be a member of the GSA Executive Committee so that there is direct communication between the GSA and the Graduate Council.
+The other student should be from a different field so that both the Arts and Sciences are represented.

-Liaison to School of Social Work and Social Research - 1 student
+Liaison to School of Social Work and Social Research: One student.